Alfred Gatley

 Works | Links

-Alfred Gatley was born at Spring House, Kerridge, on 15th January 1816.
+Alfred Gatley was born at Spring Cottage (today known as Spring House), Kerridge, on 15th January 1816.
 His father owned and worked two stone quarries in Kerridge Hill.
-He showed very early promise as a sculptor and took this up professionally.
+Alfred showed very early promise as a sculptor and took this up professionally.
 He spent much of his career in Rome, Italy, carving in marble.
-He died in Rome, on 28th June 1863 at age 47, where he is buried.
+He died on 28th June 1863 at age 47, in Rome, where he is buried.
 There are many examples of his works in Bollington and the Cheshire and Manchester/Salford area as well as more widely.
 While the whereabouts of many of those pieces in private ownership were known in the 1960s I suspect that the passage of time will have resulted in some of them being widely distributed and beyond normal search.

-The late Dr John Coope used examples of Gatley's work in the displays for the very first of his Bollington Festivals, in September 1964, and in preparation he and Harry Cole did a lot of research into Gatley with a view to writing a biography.
-Unfortunately the book never materialised but all Dr John's papers and pictures have been most generously donated by his widow, Dr Jean Coope, to Bollington Civic Society and they provide the basis of these pages.
+The late Dr John Coope used examples of Gatley’s work in the displays for the very first of his Bollington Festivals, in September 1964, and in preparation he and Harry Cole did a lot of research into Gatley with a view to writing a biography.
+Unfortunately the book never materialised but all Dr John’s papers and pictures were most generously donated by his widow, the late Dr Jean Coope, to Bollington Civic Society and they provide the basis of this page.

 Works

-This is a very incomplete list of Alfred Gatley's works mostly compiled by Dr John Coope and Harry Cole for the 1964 Bollington Festival.
+This is a very incomplete list of Alfred Gatley’s works, the first part compiled by Dr John Coope and Harry Cole for the 1964 Bollington Festival.
 The details given are the subject, date of execution, last known location.

-• George Swindells, by 1847, Waterhouse, Cheshire.
+• George Swindells, by 1847, Town Hall, Bollington, Cheshire.
 Picture below right.

-• Elizabeth Swindells, by 1847, Waterhouse, Cheshire.
+• Elizabeth Swindells, by 1847, Town Hall, Bollington, Cheshire.
 Picture below right.

 • Tam O'Shanter, by 1839, Rev Sumner of Pott Shrigley but present whereabouts unknown.